 The US Bank Cash+™ Visa Signature® Card lets you choose your high-level rewards categories.
-You’ll get 5% cash back on up to $2,000 per quarter in purchases from one of eleven categories, as well as an unlimited 2% cash back on purchases in one of three categories.
+You’ll get 5% cash back on your first $2,000 in eligible net purchases each quarter on the combined two categories you choose, as well as an unlimited 2% cash back on purchases in your choice of one everyday category, like gas stations or grocery stores.
 All other purchases earn 1% cash back.

 Unfortunately, “restaurants” isn’t one of the eleven categories that earns 5% cash back — but “fast food” is.
 Plus, you can choose “restaurants” as your unlimited 2% cash back category.
 Put $2,000 towards fast food every quarter and you’ll get $400 cash back by the end of the year; put an additional $2,000 towards non-fast-food restaurants every quarter and you’ll get an additional $160.
 It’s a good card for anyone who enjoys fast food as much as they enjoy fine dining.

 New cardholders also earn $150 cash back after spending $500 in the first 90 days of card ownership, and the US Bank Cash+ Visa Signature® Card doesn’t charge an annual fee.
 To learn more, read our US Bank Cash+ Visa Signature® Card review.

 - Rewards: 5% cash back on two categories of your choice for the first $2,000 in purchases per quarter; 2% cash back on one category of your choice; 1% cash back on all other purchases.

 - Sign-up bonus: $150 cash back after spending $500 in the first 90 days of card ownership.

 - Annual fee: $0